JOMADI/Application/README.md

 ## OTHER

-The program provides one test case, for which the data matched by the regex is correct.

-The program is expected to be tested with gigabytes of datafile, an initial capacity of 100 was given to the TreeMap<String, User>().
+The program is expected to be tested with gigabytes of datafile, an initial capacity of 50 was given to the HashMap<String, User>().

 The Application.jar file can be found in the

 ```bash
 java -jar /Application/out/artifacts/Application_jar/Application.jar
 ```
-A 1.7GB file was used to test this program which completed execution at 31.9s.
+A 3.3GB file was used to test this program which completed execution at ~ 28s.

 ## AUTHOR
 JO-AMADI VICTOR N.